 First used by the indigenous peoples of the Amazonian region, camu camu was a source of food and herbal medicine for hundreds of years prior to its wider appreciation.
 Since camu camu's medicinal and nutritional potential was first investigated by the Peruvian government in the 1950s, the popularity of the tropical berry has been steadily growing, mainly due to its high vitamin C (ascorbic acid) content.

 - Key constituents Caroteoinds, flavonoids, anthocyanins, vitamin C (ascorbic acid)

 - Ways to use Capsules, Food, Juiced, Powder, Dried

 The impressive amount of vitamin C (ascorbic acid) contained in camu camu has noticeable effects on overall health and provides the following benefits:

 Boosting immunity.
-Research shows that the high amount of vitamin C (ascorbic acid) in camu camu effectively strengthens the immune system, thus preventing viral infections, such as colds, the flu, and gingivitis, as well as reducing their length and severity.
+Research shows that the high amount of vitamin C in camu camu effectively strengthens the immune system, thus preventing viral infections as well as reducing their length and severity.

 How It Works